-Updated May 19, 2017
+Updated July 8, 2017

 BUILD QUALITY AND HANDLING

-I should write more in this section, but if buying a F.95 lens, the whole purpose of that lens is F.95, so some quick observations about the 50mm F.95 Noctilux-M ASPH’s performance at its wider apertures:
+I should write more in this section, but if buying a F.95 lens, the whole purpose of the lens is F.95, so some quick observations about the 50mm F.95 Noctilux-M ASPH’s performance at its wider apertures:

 - Color and Contrast: The Noctilux ASPH images seem to have slightly more punch or pop in their color and contrast compared to the Leica 50mm Summilux-M ASPH.
 The Noctilux’s color rendition is similar to the Leica 35mm F1.4 Summilux-M ASPH FLE.

 Leica 50mm F.95 Noctilux ASPH Bokeh Example at F1.4

 As numb as I am to prices, the Noctilux ASPH was a tough pill.
 I bought the lens convinced it would be put to good use.
 Six months later, I am not so sure.
 I marvel at the lens’ technical achievements, but it has turned out to be a trailer queen.
 It goes out for a Sunday drive from time to time, but I have yet to come home with a picture that could have only been done with the Noctilux.
-I love the idea of the Noctilux-M ASPH, but I worry that I will never put the lens to good use.

-Do these new cameras change my opinion of the Noctilux ASPH?
-Probably not.
-But these new cameras do influence my opinion as to which camera(s) should be used with the Noctilux ASPH.
-I do believe a Leica SL or Sony A7rII owner will get more bang-for-the-buck out of the Noctilux ASPH than a Leica M owner.
-For the Leica M's, I feel the Leica 50mm F1.4 Summilux-M ASPH is a better value and more befitting of a rangefinder camera.
-But if you have to go to "11", the Noctilux ASPH awaits you 😊
+This review was initially published in January 2014.
+Since then the camera landscape has changed considerably with the Sony A7rII and Leica SL Typ 601.
+These cameras are well suited for focusing at a F.95 aperture, so I feel a Leica SL / Sony A7rII owner is likely to get more bang-for-the-buck out of the Noctilux ASPH than a Leica M owner.
+For the Leica M's, I feel the Leica 50mm F1.4 Summilux-M ASPH is a better value and more befitting of a rangefinder-sized camera.